tjesi/TTM4205/README.md

 ### Special Topic Project (60 points)

-This assignment is to write a paper about one of the following:
+This assignment is to write a paper about either a topic not covered

-  - Topics not covered by the lectures
-  - In-depth topics from the lectures
+by the lectures, or to cover a topic from the lectures more in-depth.

-*High-level summary:*
+*Most important guidelines:*

   - Groups of 1-3 members
   - Papers of 10-20 pages